Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 The ossicular chain is composed of three small bones in the middle ear.
 They help transmit sound from the tympanic membrane to the cochlea of the inner ear.

-Head trauma can lead to a loss of alignment between these bones, which will cause conductive hearing loss.
-It can also cause tinnitus.
+Head trauma may lead to a loss of alignment between these bones, which may cause conductive hearing loss.
+It may also cause tinnitus.

 Tinnitus caused by damage to bones or other structures is known as somatic tinnitus.